 - Munger Graduate Residence, at 540 Thompson St, Ann Arbor, MI 48104 - for Munger residents

 Having trouble sticking to your budget?
 Get tips on handling your money from the U-M Office of Financial Aid and the nonprofit National Endowment for Financial Education at this free personal finance website.

 Get involved with the community with CCI.
 They support student organizations, provide leadership opportunities, and host a variety of educational and entertaining events, such as UMix.

 By students, for students.
 CSG works on initiatives with the goal of positively changing campus.
-CSG provides student organization funding, student leadership opportunities, and various services such as low cost travel to the Detroit Metro Airport through their airBus program and an Emergency Meal Fund.
+CSG provides student organization funding, student leadership opportunities, and various services such as subsidized graduation gowns and low-cost travel to the Detroit Metro Airport through their airBus program.

 A resource for all, CEW+ provides career and education counseling, scholarships, and emergency grants.

 330 E. Liberty Street., Ann Arbor, MI 48104